astronomer/docs/learn/use-case-airflow-cohere-opensearch.md

 Clone the example project from the [Astronomer GitHub](https://github.com/astronomer/use-case-llm-customer-feedback.git).
 To keep your credentials secure when you deploy this project to your own git repository, create a file called `.env` with the contents of the `.env_example` file in the project root directory.

 The repository is configured to create and use a local [OpenSearch](https://opensearch.org/docs/latest/) instance, accessible on port `9200`.
-If you already have a cloud based OpenSearch instance, you can adjust the `AIRFLOW_CONN_OPENSEARCH_DEFAULT` connection string in the `.env` file to point to your instance.
+If you already have a cloud-based OpenSearch instance, you can adjust the `AIRFLOW_CONN_OPENSEARCH_DEFAULT` connection string in the `.env` file to point to your instance.

 To use the Cohere API, you need to [create an account](https://dashboard.cohere.com/welcome/register) and get an [API key](https://dashboard.cohere.com/api-keys).
 A free tier key is sufficient for this example.
 Add the key to the `.env` file replacing the `<your-cohere-api-key>` placeholder.